arisapooeater/9CT-Task-1/9CT_Mech_Project/PROJECT_DEVELOPMENT.md

  **Working Towards:**
 - Tweaking approximate measurements in the mock code so it's accurate.
 - Testing if the new colour sensor code wil work.
+---
 ```
 # TEST 5
 # <-------------------------------------- FUNCTIONS -------------------------------------->

+"""Function to include the two sensors
+Use when the obstacle is right in line of path of the EV3 so it can stop by detecting the obstacle using the ultrasonic sensor.
+Also incorporates the colour sensor in a really useless way just so it fits assessment requirements"""
 def autodrive():

    while True: